Traveling from Wisconsin to Illinois for the Abortion Pill

 May 1, 2026

 The drive from Milwaukee to The Center for Women in Westchester, IL takes about 2 hours via I-94 South.
-Illinois has no residency requirement, no waiting period, and shield laws that protect out-of-state patients.
-The abortion pill costs $380 and same-day appointments are available.
+You do not have to live in Illinois, there is no waiting period, and shield laws protect out-of-state patients.
+The abortion pill costs $380, and same-day appointments are available.

 How far is the drive from Wisconsin to the clinic?

-The drive from Milwaukee to The Center for Women in Westchester, IL takes approximately 2 hours via I-94 South.
-From Madison, the drive is about 2.5 hours via I-90 South to I-294.
-From Green Bay or other northern Wisconsin cities, expect a drive of 3 to 4 hours.
+The drive from Milwaukee to The Center for Women in Westchester, IL takes about 2 hours via I-94 South.
+From Madison, the drive is about 2.5 hours via I-90 South to I-294, and from Green Bay or other northern Wisconsin cities, expect 3 to 4 hours.

-The appointment typically takes about one hour.
-Many patients from Wisconsin make the trip in a single day, completing the appointment and returning home the same afternoon.
+The appointment itself takes about one hour, so many Wisconsin patients make the trip in a single day and are home by the afternoon.

 Do I need to be an Illinois resident?

-No. Illinois has no residency requirement for abortion care.
-You do not need an Illinois ID, an Illinois address, or any proof that you live in the state.
-Your Wisconsin driver's license or any valid photo ID is accepted.
+No. You do not have to live in Illinois to get abortion care there.
+You do not need an Illinois ID, an Illinois address, or any proof that you live in the state, and your Wisconsin driver's license or any valid photo ID is accepted.

-The cost, process, and quality of care are the same for out-of-state patients as they are for Illinois residents.
-You will receive the same provider consultation, ultrasound, medications, and follow-up care.
+The cost, process, and quality of care are the same for out-of-state patients as for Illinois residents.
+You get the same doctor visit, ultrasound, medicines, and follow-up care.

-Since Wisconsin enacted its abortion restrictions, thousands of Wisconsin residents have traveled to Illinois for care.
-Illinois clinics are experienced in serving out-of-state patients and can accommodate travel schedules.
+Since Wisconsin restricted abortion, thousands of Wisconsin residents have traveled to Illinois for care.
+Illinois clinics are used to serving out-of-state patients and can work around travel plans.

 Is there a waiting period?

-No. Illinois has no mandatory waiting period for abortion.
-You can have your consultation with the provider and receive your first medication (mifepristone) at the same appointment.
-There is no requirement to make two separate trips.
+No. Illinois has no waiting period for abortion, so you can meet with the doctor and get your first medicine (mifepristone) at the same appointment.
+There is no rule that you make two trips.

-Same-day appointments are available.
-If you call in the morning, you may be able to be seen that same day.
-Evening and weekend appointments are also available to work with your schedule.
+Same-day appointments are available, and if you call in the morning you may be seen that same day.
+Evening and weekend times can also work with your schedule.

 Will Wisconsin know I had an abortion in Illinois?

 No. Illinois has strong shield laws that protect the privacy of out-of-state patients.
-Your medical records from The Center for Women cannot be shared with Wisconsin law enforcement, courts, or government agencies.
+Your medical records from The Center for Women cannot be shared with Wisconsin police, courts, or government agencies.

-Illinois will not cooperate with investigations from other states related to abortion care.
-Wisconsin cannot subpoena your medical records, and Illinois courts will not honor any such requests.
-These shield laws were specifically enacted to protect patients who travel from states with abortion restrictions.
+Illinois will not help other states investigate abortion care.
+Wisconsin cannot subpoena your medical records, and Illinois courts will not honor such requests.
+These shield laws were passed to protect patients who travel from states that restrict abortion.

-Your visit to the clinic is protected by both federal HIPAA law and Illinois state privacy protections.
-No information about your care will be sent to Wisconsin without your explicit written consent.
+Your visit is also protected by federal HIPAA law and Illinois privacy rules.
+Nothing about your care will be sent to Wisconsin unless you give written consent.
+Laws can change, so you can confirm the details when you call or at your visit.

 What should I plan for the trip?